krishaamer/green-filter-research/research/abstract.md

 The major contribution of the study is an interactive artefact - a design prototype of an AI companion, informed by design research.

+The app aims to address the market failure by providing consumers sufficient sustainability information on the goods, services and invesments.

 **Keywords**: Climate Anxiety, Human-AI Interaction, Sustainability, Trust

+underinvestment in environmental protection; market failure.

 Humans are successful because of our adaptability.
 The study suggests tools to adapt to our current reality.